Rudy Giuliani faces subpoena in Ukraine probe | DW | 30.09.2019

 A transcript of the telephone conversation was restricted to just a small group of aides.
 This is similar to the conditions which surrounded Trump's telephone conversation with Zelenskiy.

+According to one of the officials from the US Justice Department, the recent telephone call with Morrison was one of "a number of times" that the president had made for the attorney general as part of the investigation into the origins of the original FBI investigation into Russian interference in the US presidential race.

-The Mueller inquiry was a probe into Trump and his aides connections with Russia and whether they had played a role in the 2016 US presidential election.
+Known as the Mueller inquiry, the FBI examined Trump and his aides' connections with Russia and whether they had played a role in the 2016 US presidential election.
 Trump had previously called the inquiry "a political witch hunt."

 Pompeo took part in phone call: reports